dmullz/factiva-pdf-generator/README.md

 Run factiva-pdf-generator.py with 2 arguments
 Argument 1 is the magazine name
-Argument 2 is the full article title
-Argument 3 is the article publish date (YYYYMMDD) Argument 4 is the article author
+Argument 2 is the full article title with " changed to ' Argument 3 is the article publish date (YYYYMMDD) Argument 4 is the article author